Israel recalls team from Doha ceasefire talks after Hamas makes new demands

 ISRAEL, JUL 24 – Hamas demands include releasing 200 convicted terrorists and opening the Rafah crossing both ways during a 60-day truce, complicating ceasefire talks, officials said.

-- Hamas demands include the release of 200 militants and 2,000 civilians, exceeding previous Israeli proposals.
+- Hamas demands the release of 200 Palestinian prisoners serving life sentences, exceeding prior agreements, as reported by Israeli media.

 The US and Israeli delegations are withdrawing from negotiations in Qatar on a ceasefire in Gaza, Reuters reports.
 The…